QuanCachan/Maven-Selenium-Junit-Archetype/README.md

     Then, type:

-        mvn archetype:generate -DarchetypeGroupId=fr.henix.squash -DarchetypeArtifactId=maven-selenium-junit-archetype -DarchetypeVersion=0.0.1-SNAPSHOT -DgroupId=mygroupId -DartifactId=myartifactId
+        mvn archetype:generate -DarchetypeGroupId=fr.henix.squash -DarchetypeArtifactId=maven-selenium-junit-archetype -DarchetypeVersion=0.0.1-SNAPSHOT -DgroupId=myGroupId -DartifactId=myArtifactId

-where *mygroupId* : group id of the project to be created; *myartifactId* : artifact id of the project to be created
+where *myGroupId* : group id of the project to be created; *myArtifactId* : artifact id of the project to be created

 This archetype uses Java bindings for Selenium version 3.12.0 and Junit version 4.12.